Disc brake: Scarring

 Scarring (US: Scoring) can occur if brake pads are not changed promptly when they reach the end of their service life and are considered worn out.
 Once enough of the friction material has worn away, the pad's steel backing plate (for glued pads) or the pad retainer rivets (for riveted pads) will bear upon the disc's wear surface, reducing braking power and making scratches on the disc.
 Generally, a moderately scarred or scored disc, which operated satisfactorily with existing brake pads, will be equally usable with new pads.
 If the scarring is deeper but not excessive, it can be repaired by machining off a layer of the disc's surface.
 This can only be done a limited number of times as the disc has a minimum rated safe thickness.
 The minimum thickness value is typically cast into the disc during manufacturing on the hub or the edge of the disc.
 In Pennsylvania, which has one of the most rigorous auto safety inspection programs in North America, an automotive disc cannot pass a safety inspection if any scoring is deeper than .015 in, and must be replaced if machining will reduce the disc below its minimum safe thickness.

 To prevent scarring, it is prudent to periodically inspect the brake pads for wear.
 A tire rotation is a logical time for inspection, since rotation must be performed regularly based on vehicle operation time and all wheels must be removed, allowing ready visual access to the brake pads.
 Some types of alloy wheels and brake arrangements will provide enough open space to view the pads without removing the wheel.
 When practical, pads that are near the wear-out point should be replaced immediately, as complete wear-out leads to scarring damage and unsafe braking.
 Many disc brake pads will include some sort of soft steel spring or drag tab as part of the pad assembly, which drags on the disc when the pad is nearly worn out.
 This produces a moderately loud squealing noise, alerting the driver that service is required.
 This will not normally scar the disc if the brakes are serviced promptly.
 A set of pads can be considered for replacement if the thickness of the pad material is the same or less than the thickness of the backing steel.
-In Pennsylvania, the standard is 1/32 inch for riveted pads and 2/32" for bonded pads.
+In Pennsylvania, the standard is 1/32 inch for riveted pads and 2/32 inch for bonded pads.